2018 theme- Isaiah 43:2

 and the flame shall not consume you.

-During Jr. High Jubilee, youth come together to be inspired to grow in their faith by learning and living the words and deeds of our Lord Jesus Christ.
+During Jr. High Jubilee, youth who have completed 6th through 8th grade come together to be inspired to grow in their faith by learning and living the words and deeds of our Lord Jesus Christ.

 Hundreds of youth participants will gather together in the Hill Country for an unforgettable Mo-Ranch experience that’s filled with new friends, spiritual enrichment, worship, study and recreation.